debackerl/vaha-m5-hack/README.md

 * The USB-C connector will be made available on the backplate of the mirror.
 * The camera will be connected to the internal USB 2 headers (next to GPIOs), while the VIM4's USB 3 port will be connected to a new hub connecting touchscreen, audio, and an external USB 3 connector.
 That way, the internal USB 2 hub of the VIM4 is used only for the camera and cannot be saturated by another device.
 * The PWD_HOLD_EXT pin on the header is not the same as the pads on the backside for an external button.
 We need the pad on the backside to be connected to the yellow wire coming from the power button.
 When the button is pressed, the wire will be set to ground level, and a "Power" signal will be processed by the SBC.

+### Android Setup

+An advantage of using Khadas' Android distribution, is that it comes with the Google Play Store out of the box.
+There is no need to use Open GApps, NikGapps, or the likes.

+We may need to register our custom device with Google to allow it to interact with official Google Apps and your Google Account.
+Go to https://www.google.com/android/uncertified/ Note that the "Google Services Framework Android ID" will change each time that you reinstall Android on your device, and you can register at most 100 IDs with your Google Account.